morian/aiostem/README.md

 # Installation

-Aiostem was tested successfully with Python 3.7, Python 3.8 and Python 3.9.
+Aiostem was tested successfully from Python 3.7 to Python 3.10.

 The best way to install it is by creating a dedicated `venv` using the `venv` package from python.
 Note that this might require the installation of distribution specific packages such as